dorahacksglobal/Hackathon-Playbook/usjoin.md

 - Participate in the formulation of our community rules and our DAO mechanism design.
 - Maintain a discussion channel for a specific hacking area.

-Please join [this telegram group][tele] if you are interested.
+Please join ✉️[this telegram group][tele]✉️ if you are interested.
 Former experiences with Web3, cryptography and quantum Computing is preferred.

 <br>